venysssssssssss/AwsOverview/README.md

 ### 4.11.
 How to SSH into your EC2 Instance

 - Windows
-- We’ll learn how to SSH into your EC2 instance using Windows
+- We'll learn how to SSH into your EC2 instance using Windows
 - Configure pem file
   ![Permission Propertie Aws PemFile](/Images/PermissionPropertieAwsPemFile.png)
 - Command